uniba-mi/text-segmentation/README.md

 ## Installation and Prerequisites

-Thanks to Docker, only [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/install/) are required for using the tool.
+Thanks to Docker, only [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/install/) are required for using the the scripts.

 ## Data
 Our dataset is unfortunately not publicly available.